 You have probably seen the fruit of the Rambutan in markets, and have never really looked at it.
+They are best describes as red hairy lychee look a-likes.
 The trees are not widely grown, however the fruit is sought after.

 Rambutan are a tropical fruit similar to the lychee.
 A native of Malaysia and the Philippines Rambutan require well drained soil high in organic matter, high rainfall and high temperatures.